utlandr/yansg/README.md

-# SNAKE
+# Yet Another Snake Game

-Learning ncurses and having fun.
-My snake going to be red.
+Mine will be red.